Neican: Content

-Criticism
+Assessment

+According to academic Wen-Hsuan Tsai, neican, in theory, aims to overcome information asymmetries common in authoritarian political systems where certain information may not reach top leadership.
+Neican has served as an early warning system for "mass incidents" and other protest in the service of maintaining stability of the CCP's political system.

-Neican have been criticized for being slow and inefficient.
-Often, they focus on information already available in the Internet, but not in the Chinese traditional printed mainstream media, which is both censored by the government, and in which self-censorship of sensitive items is present.
+Neican has been criticized for being slow and inefficient.
+Often, it focuses on information already available in the Internet, but not in Chinese traditional printed mainstream media, both of which are censored by the government and entail self-censorship of sensitive items.
 They are also seen as biased (produced by CCP members for other party members), often saying what the writers expect the superiors want to hear, and downplaying or omitting unpleasant news.
+It has also been noted to exhibit echo chamber effects given the censorship of the Internet in China.
+Like mass media in China, neican has been vulnerable to corruption in which business elites pay to bury stories.
 Criticism of Xi Jinping's policies is avoided in neican.
 As Hu Xingdou, a professor of social science at the Beijing Institute of Technology, notes: "[...] there are some issues that even neican won't touch", for example, military affairs and high-level corruption.
+In 2010, The Economist noted that neican had grown in importance, saying that "in the realm of the censored, half-censored content is king."

 Some lower-level neican by lower-level non-popular media turn into profit centers for their publishers, which try to increase their subscription base.
-Sometimes, the term neican is used to refer to restricted literature (books available only to individuals with certain clearances).
+Sometimes, the term neican is used to refer to banned literature (books available only to individuals with certain clearances).
+Some have stated that the neican system "blurs the line between journalism and intelligence gathering."